LenWinkler/url-shortener/README.md

 # Url shortener backend

-Backend for an app which allows users to create an account and create shortened urls.
+Backend for an app which allows users to register an account and create shortened urls.
 Built with Django Rest Framework and using DRF's token authentication.
 I don't know how a URL shortener actually works so this was my attempt to reverse engineer the basic functionality of one.

 ###### ***Note: If this was a production app, I'd purchase a shorter domain name to use!***  😁